lionelmace/iks-lab/book/monitor-cluster-logs.md

     ```

 > What logs can you expect to see?
-•	Stdout and stderr logs from all containers
+> •	Stdout and stderr logs from all containers
-•	Application logs
+> •	Application logs
-•	Worker (node) logs
+> •	Worker (node) logs
+> •	Extensionsless files stored in the /var/log directory of your pod

-By default, logs are collected from all namespaces, including kube-system, and automatically forwarded to the logging service.
+> By default, logs are collected from all namespaces, including kube-system, and automatically forwarded to the logging service.

 ## View logs in the LogDNA dashboard